 The bottom line is the bottom line: You want diners buying food.
 And you’re lucky; before your diners even decide what they’re going to order, you’re putting an advertisement in front of them, in the form of a menu or menu board.
 Today we’ll discuss the top 6 tips of menu psychology that will lead your food truck customers to order what you want them to.

-Don’t Use $$$
+Don’t Use Dollar Signs

 Columns force your diners to compare the prices of all your dishes, making them weed out the most expensive rather than focus on the most delicious.
 However, pricing all your entrees around the same can be a good tactic to prove to your patrons that you are a fairly priced eatery.

 Well, sort of.
-If a diner doesn’t eat the extra food and doesn’t take it home to finish, then, both the food and the diner’s money are wasted.
+If a customer doesn’t eat the extra food and doesn’t take it home to finish, then, both the food and the consumer’s money are wasted.
 However, if you’re the food truck owner, you just made close to double the profit off of that sale, simply by having two sizes.

 The Upper Right Hand Corner